wrought/wireless-networking-in-the-developing-world/wndw.md

--   •the maximum current IMC that is going to circulate in the cable.
+-   the maximum current IMC that is going to circulate in the cable.
 In the case of the panel-battery subsystem, it is ImMAX calculated for every month.
 In the battery-load subsystem it depends on the way that the loads are connected;

--   •the voltage drop (Va-Vb) that we consider acceptable in the cable.
+-   the voltage drop (Va-Vb) that we consider acceptable in the cable.
     The voltage drop that results from adding all possible individual drops is expressed as a percent of the nominal voltage of the installation.